Dairon Blanco Player Props: Royals vs. Rays

 Dairon Blanco At The Plate

-- Blanco is hitting .259 with two doubles, two triples and two walks.
+- Blanco is hitting .267 with two doubles, two triples and three walks.

+- Blanco enters this game on a four-game hitting streak.
+During his last games, he's hitting .250.

+- Blanco has had a base hit in seven of nine games this year, and multiple hits once.

-- In six of eight games this season, Blanco has had at least one hit, including one game with multiple hits.
+- In nine games played this season, he has not hit a home run.

-- Blanco has picked up an RBI twice this season, but just one in each of those games.
+- Blanco has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.